rtelmore/ballr/cran-comments.md

+## Resubmission to address new table structure on BBR (22 Oct 2019)

+* fixed pulling in the wrong html table in nba-player-per-game-stats.R

+## Test environments
+* local OS X install, R 3.6.0
+* ubuntu (on travis-ci), R 3.6.1
+* ubuntu (on travis-ci), R dev r77324

 ## Resubmission to address new table structure on BBR (31 Oct 2018)

 * fixed pulling in the wrong html table in nba-player-per-game-stats.R